Write Off Unaffordable Debts & Save £1000's With A Government Legislated Debt Relief Scheme

 DMP - Debt Management Plan - Not Available In Scotland

-A DMP is informal and flexible, so your debt repayments can be changed if your financial circumstances change.
+- A DMP is flexible so payments can be changed to suit your needs

 DAS - Debt Arrangement Scheme - Scotland only

 Under DAS you can apply for a Debt Payment Programme (DPP) which allows you to pay off your debts over a period of time.
 If your circumstances change you can apply to vary the terms of the DPP.
 You must seek the assistance of a Money Adviser before you can apply for a DPP.

 You’ll keep making reduced repayments until you have repaid your debt in full which will take longer as you will be making reduced payments.